jkrauska/oclHashcat-notes/README.md

 The dictionary attack is less efficient to run, but very effective in getting passwords.
 It was able to process about 13 million hashes per second.
 However it took only **7 minutes** to check over a billion known passwords against our hashes.
 It was able to quickly find about **5%** of our passwords.
 About half **2% in total** of the dictionary derived passwords were 8 characters in length.

 #### Brute Force Attacks
-Belwo are the approximate time windows it took or would take to brute force these password configurations.
+Below are the approximate time windows it took or would take to brute force these password configurations.
 (Simple = Uppercase, Lowercase and Digits, Complex = all characters)

     7 Digit Simple   -   37 Minutes (yielded a handful of legacy user passwords and passwords set by admins)